Policies & General Information

 - replacement copies have not already been purchased

 - items are returned before the end of the fiscal year (June 30)

 Any student, faculty, or staff member can obtain a University of Maine library card.
-Most UMO materials may be borrowed through MaineCat, but if you are interested in checking out materials directly through Fogler Library, see Lauren Gargani during normal business hours (8:00 to 4:30, Monday through Friday).
+Most UMaine materials may be borrowed through MaineCat, but if you are interested in checking out materials directly through Fogler Library, see a librarian during business hours (8:00 to 4:30, Monday through Friday).